wkgcass/vproxy/README.md

 make vpxdp
 ```

-Or compile it inside a docker container:
+Or compile it inside a docker container on a non-Linux platform:

 ```
 make vpxdp-linux